Black Friday is almost here!

 But most companies will by now have made the improvements and arrangements that they have believed are necessary.

-Here are some thoughts on Last Minute checks to be made to ensure the readiness of your Supply Chain?
+Here are some thoughts on Last Minute Supply Chainchecks to be made to ensure your readiness?

 Do you have enough Human Resources?